 AQUINAS TRAVEL SERVICES

 On May 26, 2016 Aquinas Institute Corporation was granted a licence to operate as a travel agency by Consumer Protection BC.
 It now operates under the DBA Aquinas Holy Land Tours and the DBA Aquinas Travel.
-Although the Aquinas travel agency specializes in Holy Land Tours, it also organizes tours in Canada, the United States, Mexico, Asia and Europe.
+The Aquinas travel agency specializes in Catholic pilgrimages to the Holy Land and Incredible India.
+However, it also organizes tours in Canada, the United States, Mexico, and Europe.

-On August 14, 2019 Teresita Nixon was one of the 8 hosted buyers from Canada approved by the Government of India Ministry of Tourism to attend the India Tourism Mart 2019.
+On August 14, 2019 Teresita Nixon was one of the eight hosted buyers from Canada approved by the Government of India Ministry of Tourism to attend the India Tourism Mart 2019.
 Out of 2, 100 applicants from various countries around the world, only 244 delegates were selected for this annual event.
-She was in India from September 22, 2019 to September 29, 2019.
-She participated in a 3-day tourism conference and a FAM tour of the Golden Triangle in New Delhi, Agra and Jaipur.
-Furthermore, as an approved hosted buyer, Teresita received free return air tickets from Vancouver to New Delhi, free accommodations in 5-star hotels with buffet meals throughout the trip., and a free 3-day FAM tour.
+She was in India from September 21, 2019 to September 30, 2019.
+She participated in a three day tourism conference and a familiarization tour of the Golden Triangle in New Delhi, Agra, Jaipur. and Rajahstan.
+She also received return air tickets from Vancouver to New Delhi and five-star hotel accommodations with meals during her stay in India.

-While in New Delhi, Teresita stayed at the Ashok Hotel, which was only 5-minute walk to the Embassy of the Holy See.
-Twice, she attended the Mass in the church of the embassy.
-The second Mass on September 24, 2019 was officiated by the Most Reverend Giambattista Diquattro, Papal Nuncio to India, who also blessed a beautiful, bronze statue of Our Lady with the Crucified Jesus, a small crucifix and two rosaries for Teresita.
+While in New Delhi, Teresita stayed at the Ashok Hotel, which was only a five-minute walk to the Embassy of the Holy See.
+Twice, she attended the Mass at the embassy church.
+The second Mass on September 24, 2019 was officiated by the Most Reverend Giambattista Diquattro, Papal Nuncio to India, who also blessed a beautiful, bronze statue of Our Lady with the Crucified Jesus, a small crucifix and two rosaries, which Teresita brought home to Canada.

-Teresita also had the opportunity to attend Mass at the Sacred Heart Cathedral on two Sundays., September 22, 2019 and September 29, 2019.
+Teresita also had the opportunity to attend Mass at the Sacred Heart Cathedral on two Sundays, September 22, 2019 and September 29, 2019.
 This Cathedral belongs to the Latin Rite.
 It is the largest Catholic church and one of the oldest church buildings in New Delhi.
 On September 29, 2019, Sacred Heart Cathedral celebrated the Feast of the Sacred Heart.
-Archbishop Emeritus Vincent Michael Conçessao was the main celebrant accompanied by many priests concelebrating at the one and only Mass. for the day.
+Archbishop Emeritus Vincent Michael Conçessao was the main celebrant accompanied by many priests concelebrating at the one and only Mass for the day.
 Teresita received a special blessing from the Archbishop Emeritus immediately after the Mass.
-There was also a procession in honor of the Sacred Heart on the streets and this procession ended in the hall of the Convent of Jesus and Mary for Benediction.
-Teresita met Fr.
+There was also a procession of the statue of the Sacred Heart on the streets by the faithful.
+The procession ended at the Convent of Jesus and Mary for Benediction.
+After the religious event, Teresita met Fr.
 Jervis D’Souza, Deputy Secretary General of the Catholic Bishops’ Conference of India.
 She joined the members of the parish community for lunch through the kindness of Fr.
 Patrick and Profession M. Alexander.

 In sharing its resources with the needy around the world, among the beneficiaries of Aquinas Institute’s charities included local parishes, youth groups, senior homes, sick people, an orphanage, a home for street kids, and the homeless in Canada, India, Mexico, Nigeria, and the Philippines.
 Aquinas Institute granted scholarships to needy university students and seminarians in the Philippines; made charitable donations to Snehalaya (home for street kids) in Guwalhati, India; an orphanage in Mexico; and a poor parish in Nigeria.
 Aquinas Institute financially supported vocations to the priesthood, catechism and Catholic university education in British Columbia.
 It also helped pay for funeral Masses and burial expenses for the dead.